pyodide/pyodide/docs/usage/type-conversions.md

 ```

 The {any}`JsProxy.assign` and {any}`JsProxy.assign_to` methods can be used to
-assign a Javascript buffer from / to a Python buffer which is appropriately
+assign a JavaScript buffer from / to a Python buffer which is appropriately
 sized and contiguous.
 The assignment methods will only work if the data types
 match, the total length of the buffers match, and the Python buffer is
 contiguous.